Knocked Down, Knocked Up

-"Knocked Down, Knocked Up" is the series finale of the American science fiction television series Legends of Tomorrow, revolving around the eponymous team of superheroes and their time traveling adventures.
+"Knocked Down, Knocked Up" is the premature series finale of the American science fiction television series Legends of Tomorrow, revolving around the eponymous team of superheroes and their time traveling adventures.
 It is the thirteenth episode of the seventh season, and the series' 110th episode overall.
 The series is set in the Arrowverse, sharing continuity with the other television series of the universe.
 The episode was written by executive producers Phil Klemmer and Keto Shimizu, and directed by Kevin Mock.
 It premiered on March 2, 2022, on The CW to generally positive reviews from critics.

 Plot

-Gary Green, having been sent flying out of the Waverider, (Note: As seen in "Too Legit to Quit") ultimately lands in 30,000 B.C., but opens a portal to return to Constatine's manor.
+Gary Green, having been sent flying out of the Waverider, (Note: As seen in "Too Legit to Quit") ultimately lands in 30,000 B.C., but opens a portal to return to Constantine's manor.
 Gwyn Davies has time traveled to 1916 Mametz Wood, France to prevent the death of Alun Thomas, his best friend who he's in love with.
 However, Alun's death is a fixed point, protected by the fixers, and can not be altered, Gwyn is killed in the process.
 Gary deduces that Sara Lance is pregnant (due to her alien biology) and her regenerative abilities transfer to the baby.
 The Legends learn of Gwyn's death and travel back to save him, but are intercepted by human Gideon who tells them to leave.
 Astra Logue and Spooner Cruz convince her to turn against AI Gideon, who uploads herself into a clone body.
 Gideon disables the Waveriders cloaking, causing her clone to become an anomaly.
 She self-destructs in the Temporal Zone, but Astra shields her group and rebuilds the Waverider.

 The others meet with Mike, the fixer protecting the point.
 Gwyn realizes that since Alun's death inspired him to invent time travel, anyone attempting to change the battle would be erased in a time paradox making Mike feel useless.
 He destroys Gwyn's machine and steals the Waverider to talk to his superiors.
 Nate Heywood runs off to rescues Alun from mustard gas but loses his powers in the process.
 Afterward, Sara reveals her pregnancy to Ava Sharpe, while Nate retires to the Wind Totem to settle down with Zari Tomaz who has also retired from the team.
 Mike returns with the Waverider, but he and the Legends are arrested by his superiors for attempting to alter the timeline.

 Production

 Writing

 The episode was co-written by executive producers Phil Klemmer and Keto Shimizu.
-In an interview with SyFy Wire, Klemmer said that they had the intent to include Booster Gold in the series ever since its inception.
+In a March 2022 interview with SyFy Wire, Klemmer said that they had the intent to include Booster Gold in the series ever since its inception.
 If the series was renewed then the character would have returned.
-Prior to the cancellation Klemmer said, "It's just interesting to imagine what his dynamic is going to be with the team".
-While the episode was not intended to be the series finale, it ended up being so as the series was not renewed, ending Legends of Tomorrow on a cliffhanger.
+Klemmer said, "It's just interesting to imagine what his dynamic is going to be with the team".
+While the episode was not intended to be the series finale, it ended up being so as Legends of Tomorrow was canceled in April 2022, ending the series on a cliffhanger.